Welcome to today's edition of the Rush 24-7 podcast.

 The Democrats are just fit to be tied about that in the first place.

-And the Democrats realize they may have been sucked in here, ladies and gentlemen, into getting more anti-American, anti-war talk on the record uh as uttered by Democrats from the floor of the House of Representatives.
+And the Democrats realize they may have been sucked in here, ladies and gentlemen, into getting more anti-American, anti-war talk on the record as uttered by Democrats from the floor of the House of Representatives.

-This document also talks about um uh how Zarkawi uh feels he needs to use the media to uh uh put out a positive message of the work and successes of the insurgency, uh, the resistance, the terrorists, al-Qaeda terrorists in Iraq, uh and and I think he's well aware of how to do that.
+This document also talks about how Zarkawi feels he needs to use the media to put out a positive message of the work and successes of the insurgency, the resistance, the terrorists, al-Qaeda terrorists in Iraq.

-media, the drive-by media is one of his greatest allies in this, as the president has pointed out to the drive-by media a couple press conferences ago.
+The U.S. military is one of his great U.S. media, the drive-by media is one of his greatest allies in this, as the president has pointed out to the drive-by media a couple press conferences ago.

-The document also uh contains a blueprint for trying to start a war between the United States and Iran.
+The document also contains a blueprint for trying to start a war between the United States and Iran.

-Uh and let me just give you some of the details of this.
+And let me just give you some of the details of this.

-The question remains how do we draw the American troops into fighting a war against Iran?
+The question remains: how do we draw the American troops into fighting a war against Iran?

 It is not known whether America is serious in its animosity towards Iran because of the big support Iran is offering to America in its war in Afghanistan and Iraq.

-Hence it's necessary first to exaggerate the Iranian danger and to convince America and the West in general of the real danger coming from Iran, and this would be done by the following.
+Hence, it's necessary first to exaggerate the Iranian danger and to convince America and the West in general of the real danger coming from Iran.

-So the strategy is clear here.
+So the strategery is clear here.

 They admit they're in trouble.

-And uh so it it it is it just folks, I can't tell you how this just decimates the Democrats, and every point they've been they've been talking about how we failed.
+And so it is, it just, folks, I can't tell you how this just decimates the Democrats.

-You've heard John Mertha.
+You've heard John Murtha.

 Our troops don't have what it takes.

-We don't have any leadership, Rumsfeld's horrible, rice is horrible, they both need to resign as terrible plan for the peace, blah, blah, blah, blah.
+They both need to resign his terrible plan for the peace, blah, blah, blah, blah.

 And guess what?

-It's it's been it's it's overwhelming.
+It's overwhelming.

-The uh this is quite a blow.
+This is quite a blow.

-Something hindsight say, well, why do we do this long ago?
+Something, hindsight, you say, well, why do we do this long ago?

 We sent a wave of people just through Baghdad.

-And we were we were the take no prisoner's time.
+And we were, take no prisoners' time.

 We found out where these people are.

-Uh Mike in Erie, Pennsylvania, you are up first.
+Mike in Erie, Pennsylvania, you are up first.

 Welcome to the EIB network, sir.